DyzLecticus/Zeesoft/V4.0/ZEVT/README.md

  * The time it takes to initialize the translator
  * The translation results including the time it takes, for a set of input sequences
 ~~~~
-Initializing the EntityValueTranslator took: 2703 ms
+Initializing the Translator took: 2931 ms

 Sequence: 'Eat three donuts at 9:00 or count to 110'
-Translating the sequence took: 7 ms
+Translating the sequence took: 3 ms
 Translation: 'UN_ABC:Eat EN_NUM:3|UN_ABC:three UN_ABC:donuts UN_ABC:at UN_TIM:09:00:00 UN_ABC:or UN_ABC:count UN_ABC:to UN_NUM:110'
-Retranslating the sequence took: 3 ms
+Retranslating the sequence took: 2 ms
 Retranslation: 'Eat three donuts at 09:00:00 or count to 110'

 Sequence: 'Eet drie donuts om 9:00 of tel tot 110'
-Translating the sequence took: 8 ms
+Translating the sequence took: 6 ms
 Translation: 'UN_ABC:Eet NL_NUM:3|UN_ABC:drie UN_ABC:donuts UN_ABC:om UN_TIM:09:00:00 UN_ABC:of UN_ABC:tel UN_ABC:tot UN_NUM:110'
 Retranslating the sequence took: 3 ms
 Retranslation: 'Eet drie donuts om 09:00:00 of tel tot 110'